(All photos taken from Weibo)

 Late in the night of 12 March, the Xiaogan local government issued a statement about its management of this estate of about 8000 residents under lockdown.
 It said that daily necessities were collectively purchased and supplied by the estate, and it had “forbidden anyone from selling such items privately”.
 Despite its warnings, a resident had utilised his personal connections to supply groceries to the estate, and was charged by the police for unlicensed sales.
 The incident drew a crowd of roughly 100 that later dispersed after Yingcheng officials arrived at the scene.

 However, this report was immediately refuted by netizens of the area.
-They claimed that the reason for the protest was due to the monopolisation of supplies, which resulted in residents having to pay for inflated groceries that were “often rotten”.
+They claimed that the reason for the protest was due to the monopolisation of supplies, which resulted in residents having to pay for groceries at inflated prices that were “often rotten”.
 A resident had been able to contact a farmer who could supply affordable groceries but was instead reported to the authorities by the estate’s supplier, and taken away by the police.
 This greatly upset the residents who then gathered downstairs in protest against the incident.
 A netizen had also counted the number of people in the photograph and discovered that it amounted to over 300.
 This was far more than the 100 people that the authorities had claimed.

 This protest was not the only case of a mass gathering among residents.
-According to videos and screenshots from WeChat, residents have also gathered in various residential areas of Yingcheng in succession on 12 March.
+According to videos and screenshots from WeChat, residents have also gathered in various residential areas of Yingcheng in quick succession on 12 March.
 Residents were found rallying in WeChat groups for the support of all residents to “have our mayor changed”.
 Some others screenshot the prices of groceries sold by the suppliers of Yingcheng, which showed that 1kg of garlic sprouts was priced at 30 RMB (approximated S$6), while 1kg of pork costs 80 RMB.

 Wake-up call for Hubei officials